Free SSL Certificate Plugin for WordPress

 8. One-to-one Premium Support

-9. We'll set up everything for non-cPanel websites.
+9. We'll set up everything for non-cPanel websites if purchased without a discount.

-12. Automatically sets the DNS TXT record to verify domain ownership for generating WildCard SSL (supported DNS service providers are Cloudflare, Godaddy, Namecheap, and cPanel). *
+13. Automatically sets the DNS TXT record to verify domain ownership for generating WildCard SSL (supported DNS service providers are cPanel, Godaddy, Namecheap, and Cloudflare). *

 * Unlimited Sites license required.